ionic-enterprise/tutorials/docs/portals/training/ios/01-getting-started.md

 git checkout start-ios
 ```

 In this training module, you will be working with the Jobsync superapp iOS project.
 The project utilizes Swift Package Manager for dependency management and SwiftUI as the UI framework.
-Where necessary, admonitions will be provided to highlight differences when using UIKit or Cocoapods.
+Where necessary, notes will be provided to highlight differences when using UIKit or Cocoapods.

 Launch the project located at `/ios/Jobsync.xcodeproj` and proceed to the next section to install the Portals library.